zburke/ui-inn-reach/README.md

 ## Run the tests

-Run the included UI test `demo` with the following command:
+Run the included UI tests with the following command:
 ```
-stripes test --run demo --show
+stripes test karma
 ```

 ## What to do next?